JohnSundell/Wrap/README.md

 }
 ```

-As you can see, Wrap automatically encoded our `NSURL` to its `absoluteString`, and ignored any properties that were `nil` (reducing the size of the produced JSON).
+As you can see, Wrap automatically encoded the `NSURL` property to its `absoluteString`, and ignored any properties that were `nil` (reducing the size of the produced JSON).

 ### Customization

 While automation is awesome, customization is just as important.
-Thankfully, Wrap provides several override points that enables you to tweak its default behavior.
+Thankfully, Wrap provides several override points that enables you to easily tweak its default behavior.

 #### Customizing keys